davidhin/singularity-example/readme.md

 # Research Project Example

-This is an example project to show the setup of singlarity.
+This is an example project to show the setup of singlarity-based experimental research.

 ### Setup without container (requires gdown)